 Annual cash compensation for Mr. William A. Rainville is reviewed by both the Committee and the human resources committee of the board of directors of Thermo Electron, due to Mr. Rainville's responsibilities as both the Corporation's chief executive officer and as the chief operating officer, recycling and resource recovery, of Thermo Electron, the Corporation's parent company.
 Each committee evaluates Mr. Rainville's performance and proposed compensation using the same process as that described above for the other executive officers of the Corporation.
 At the Thermo Electron level, Mr. Rainville is evaluated on his performance related to the Corporation as well as other operating units of Thermo Electron for which he is responsible, weighted in accordance with the amount of time and effort devoted to each operation.
-The Corporation's Committee, and determines an appropriate allocation of Mr. Rainville's compensation to be paid by the Corporation, based on his relative responsibilities at the Corporation and Thermo Electron.
+The Corporation's Committee then reviews the analysis and determinations of the Thermo Electron committee, and determines an appropriate allocation of Mr. Rainville's compensation to be paid by the Corporation, based on his relative responsibilities at the Corporation and Thermo Electron.